Words play an important role in our lives, business, work and sport. Their power should not be underestimated.

 - I am always learning something new

-Some people read this type of thing and laugh at them.
+Some people laugh at affirmations.
 Yet, I hear them saying the negative stuff after I am and don’t think anything of it.
-It’s not fluffy thinking.
-It doesn’t stop bad stuff ever happening.
-They don’t prevent you from making mistakes.